On this page

-- Global writes are only supported on global clusters, which
+Global writes are only supported on global clusters, which require an

 In sharded clusters, you can create zones of sharded data based on the shard key.
 Your zones can segment data based on geographic area.
 To learn more about sharding based on geographic area, see Segmenting Data by Location.